damn1/ascii-hanoiTower/README.txt

 # ascii-hanoiTower
 A Java implementation of hanoi tower game and a lecture about recursion.
-Ascii interface and color prints to underline recursion steps:
+You can choose to play or to see the recursive solution, with the help of an ascii interface and color prints to underline recursion steps:

 move ( 4 pieces , source : 1 , helper : 2 , target : 3 )
     ┌┐        ┌┐        ╔╗